Project Configurations for Android πŸ› οΈ

 echo If you have some removed or changed keys, please check on <your_upload_log_link> to remove the unwanted keys.

-Phrase considers your updated key on locale file as a new key.
-So in case of updating the string key, you need to do it on Phrase website.
+Phrase considers the updated key on the locale file as a new key.
+So in case of updating the string key, do it on the Phrase website.

 Phrase Update String

-• When you need to remove some strings, there are 2 options:
+• To remove some strings, there are 2 options:

 • Remove by Phrase CLI: